Posted: 20 months ago, last updated a year ago.

 Harmony Square was written with an audience in mind of ages 15 and up.
 The game contains minor references to mild forms of violence (including rude language on a fictional social media network, although no swear words are used), but doesn’t feature content that is likely to be perceived as graphically shocking.
 While the game does contain some references to real-world events, its scenarios are entirely fictional.
 Effort has been made to make the game as inclusive as possible, and it can be enjoyed by players from all backgrounds.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Harmony Square or are games with a similar theme or topic.
-These are good alternative games to Harmony Square, or are a younger rated alternative for players not ready for PEGI 16+ or ESRB TEEN games.
+Our experts have hand-picked the following similar games.
+These are similar to Harmony Square in how they play or their theme.
+These are good alternative games to Harmony Square, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.